ArcherPoint Dynamics NAV Developer Digest – vol 50

 As they run into issues and questions, find the answers, and make new discoveries, they post them companywide on Yammer for everyone’s benefit.
 We in Marketing watch these interactions and never cease to be amazed by the creativity, dedication, and brainpower we’re so fortunate to have in this group—so we thought, wouldn’t it be great to share them with the rest of the Microsoft Dynamics NAV Community?
 So, the ArcherPoint Microsoft Dynamics NAV Developer Digest was born.
 Each week, we present a collection of thoughts and findings from the ArcherPoint staff.
 We hope these insights will benefit you, too.

-Christian Haynes shared an introduction to Business Intelligence OLAP Cubes from Jet Reports:
+Business Intelligence OLAP Cubes from Jet Reports

 There is also an associated blog, OLAP Cubes 101, to accompany the video.

 Also, check out ArcherPoint’s blog, If I Want to Build a Data Warehouse, Do I Go to Home Depot?

 “Editable” page field property:

 Here's an interesting tidbit about the page field property "Editable".
 You can set it to false to prevent the user from being able to edit the contents of the field...unless the field is a Short Cut Dimension (Dimensions 3-8).
 Since these are not on the record, but handled through code, making "Editable" = FALSE just makes it "look" like it's not editable.
 You can still change it.
 The solution: The "ENABLED" property can be set to FALSE to prevent the user from being able to even place the cursor focus on it.
 (NAV 2013 R2).

 Dara Daly shared an article about the length of copy that is appropriate for a company’s home page: